Talking To AI More Than People?

 Until it didn’t.

-There was a moment when I realized I was creating in a vacuum.
-All of these brilliant ideas needed a place to land, to be sifted through my own somatic and intuitive filter.
+There was a moment I realized I was creating in a vacuum.
+All of these brilliant ideas needed a place to land.
+To be sifted through my own somatic and intuitive filter.

-I hadn’t left the house in days or talked with anyone in a meaningful way.
+I hadn’t left the house in days or had a meaningful conversation.
 In the middle of all that prolific creation, I realized I felt lonely.

-So I called my best friend and spilled everything—the ideas, the excitement, the overdrive.
+So I called my best friend and spilled everything.
+The ideas, the excitement, the overdrive.
 She listened.
 Then she challenged me.
-We laughed and debated, the way old friends do.
+We laughed and debated, the way close friends do.

 That’s the Humanity Guardrail in a nutshell: being human matters.